Stockholder Engagement

 Our compensation strategy is consistent with and supportive of our long-term goals and is founded on the following principles:

-• alignment of pay and performance;
+• alignment of pay, performance and stockholder value creation;

-• consistency with peer group and market practice;
+• competitive peer group and market practice;

 • motivation and retention of key talent; and